 It was starkly obvious that long repressed guilt in some of those men instantly and involuntarily shot to the surface.
 I was, myself, totally taken back because I simply did not expect such an abrupt and visible reaction from this church group.

 Those verses say this, "This then is the message which we have heard of him, and declare unto you, that God is light, and in him is no darkness at all.
 If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth: But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanses us from all sin.

 "If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make him a liar, and his word is not in us.

 The simple remedy of "confession," (always to God, and sometimes to others) realigns us with God's moral will and initiates the cleansing process that ultimately leads to consistent victory over sin.
 But, it is one thing to recognize the evil of sin and wrestle your way free of its grip, with God's help.
 It is quite another thing to intentionally hide sin away in your life so that you can continue to practice it, covertly, without anyone knowing.

 Over the years, the walls of my study have definitely heard many confessions of desperate people whose lives were deeply damaged and even destroyed by their secret sin.
 And this was not sin that they could not overcome.
 In Christ, there is no such thing.

+Cherished sin is not God's idea of redemption .
+That is merely a delusion we fashion for ourselves.
 God's plan is to extricate people from the darkness of sin, first by the Cross of the Dying Christ, and then by the personal empowerment that flows through the Resurrection and the Living Christ.
-Sin always rules when Christ doesn't.
-But, the redemption that Christ brings to the believer is a liberating redemption that empowers our certain rule over sin in the most real terms of everyday life.
-But only if we pursue that liberation with our whole heart.
-Anything less, and sin wins.